 Homemade Ciabatta Rolls are tough to beat, in my opinion.
 They have really nice, open air pockets on the inside that make them super soft and fluffy.
 They also have a really thin and delicate crust on the outside that gives these rolls amazing texture!

-These are perfect for sandwiches, paninis, or serving next to your favorite soup, and I’m so excited to be sharing this recipe with you!
-This is perfect to pair with my recipe for Rustic Zuppa Toscana.
-Go check it out and let me know what you think!
+These are perfect for sandwiches, paninis, or serving next to your favorite soup, and I'm so excited to be sharing this recipe with you!
+This is perfect to pair with my recipes for Rustic Zuppa Toscana and Potato Leek Soup (with Bacon).
+Give one of those a try next!

 Homemade Ciabatta Roll Ingredients